eugene-d/MQBoilerplateSwift/README.md

     * MQBoilerplateSwift (folder)
     * MQBoilerplateSwiftTests (folder)
 * In the project target's *Build Phases > Target Dependencies*, click on the plus sign and add `MQBoilerplateSwift.framework`.
-* In the project target's '*General* tab, scroll to `Embedded Binaries`, click on the plus sign, and add `MQBoilerplateSwift.framework`
+* In the project target's *General* tab, scroll to `Embedded Binaries`, click on the plus sign, and add `MQBoilerplateSwift.framework`

 ## Cloning a project with MQBoilerplateSwift